 Working Papers

 Abstract: This paper examines how access to the Supplemental Nutrition Assistance Program (SNAP) has influenced low-income families' health and economic outcomes in the modern era.
-Exploiting state-level expansions under Broad-Based Categorical Eligibility (BBCE)—one of the largest SNAP reforms since the 2000s—I use a difference-in-differences design with multiple large-scale data sources on program usage and health.
-The expansion increased SNAP participation, generated spillovers to Medicaid and WIC participation, and reduced food insecurity.
+Exploiting state-level expansions under Broad-Based Categorical Eligibility (BBCE)—one of the largest SNAP reforms since the 2000s—I use a difference-in-differences design with multiple large-scale data sources on program usage and population health.
+The expansion increased SNAP participation and generated spillovers to Medicaid and WIC enrollment.
+With greater available resources, I find improvements in food insecurity and health care utilization.
 Short-term health gains are modest overall but more pronounced among non-Whites, including declines in low birth weight and obesity.
-Notably, improvements in health care access extend to the entire low-income population.
-These findings underscore SNAP's ongoing role in supporting long-term health investments and reducing racial disparities in recent decades.
+Notably, there are no significant effects on employment status, with only a slight reduction in hours worked.
+These findings underscore the role of benefit transfers in supporting long-term health investments and reducing racial disparities, with a substantially reduced concern for moral hazard in recent decades.

 presented at 2025 All-California Labor Economics Conference (ACLEC), 2025 World Congress of the Econometric Society (ESWC), Yonsei University, 2025 ASHEcon, UCSD Applied/Development Workshop